sthlmj/devnotes/README.md

 Redis service
 The redis service uses a public Redis image pulled from the Docker Hub registry.

+privileged: true
+When running in selinux

+user: root
+sometimes jenkins inside the container needs to have access to certain folders.

 #### Step 4: Build and run your app with Compose
 1. From your project directory, start up your application by running docker-compose up.